dasch-swiss/dsp-tools/README.md

 - `poetry install`
 - `poetry shell`
 - `pre-commit install`
-- `brew install imagemagick ffmpeg`
+- `brew install imagemagick ffmpeg graphviz`

 The remainder of this README explains these commands in more detail.